• Skip to main content

 Instructions

-• In a large dutch oven or pot, saute onion in olive oil for about 10 minutes until begins to caramelize.
-Add chopped garlic and cook for another 2 minutes.
+• In a large dutch oven, saute onion in olive oil for about 5 minutes until it begins to caramelize.
+Add the chopped garlic and cook for another minute.

-• Move the onion and garlic to the sides of the pot and drizzle center with more olive oil.
-Add chopped meat, breaking up as you cook and allow to brown.
-Add salt and pepper.
+• Move the onion and garlic to the sides of the pot and drizzle center with more olive oil, if needed.
+Add the chopped meat, breaking up as you you go.
+Continue cooking until the beef is a just about cooked through.

-• Add all the spices (except fresh oregano) and bay leaf and cook spices with onion and meat mixture for 1 minute.
-Add beer and bring to a boil, reducing the liquid.
+• Add all of the spices and the bay leaf and cook spices with the onion and meat mixture for another minute.
+Pour the pumpkin beer in and bring to a boil, reducing the liquid.
 The beer should evaporate at least by half.

-• Add chopped tomatoes with juice, pumpkin puree, kidney and black beans, chopped sweet potato and chicken stock.
-Mix everything together and bring to a bowl.
-Cover and allow to simmer for 3-4 hours.
-Test potato for doneness.
+• Add the chopped tomatoes with juice as well as the pumpkin puree, kidney and black beans, chopped sweet potato and chicken stock.
+Mix everything together and bring to a boil.

 Nutrition